 1. Get active

 This can be any form of activity and will primarily depend on what fitness activities you were performing before you were pregnant.
-If you were not very active prior to pregnancy it’s best to chat to your doctor first.
+If you were not very active prior to pregnancy it’s best to chat with your doctor first.

-Once medically cleared, performing cardio such as, daily short walks, prenatal yoga or light swimming are a great options to consider.
-Similarly, if you were already quiet active (eg. running or going to the gym) again chat to your doctor about the level of activity you were doing and discuss whether it will be safe to continue.
+Once medically cleared, performing cardio such as, daily short walks, prenatal yoga or light swimming are great options to consider.
+Similarly, if you were already quite active (eg. running or going to the gym) again chat to your doctor about the level of activity you were doing and discuss whether it will be safe to continue.